 Graduation is not automatic.
-All students must apply to graduate online via the VIP Portal during the semester that they intend to complete final degree requirements.
+All students must apply to graduate online via the VIP Portal during the semester/term that they intend to complete final degree requirements.

 PLEASE BE AWARE: If students do not apply by the University's graduation application deadline posted each semester, we can NOT guarantee inclusion in any official graduation correspondence and commencement-related materials.

-Commencement information will be listed each semester on our commencement web pages.
-Most correspondence will be conducted via e-mail so please check your Cal U e-mail account for important updates throughout the fall semester.
+- Commencement information will be listed each semester on our commencement web pages.
+Most correspondence will be conducted via e-mail so please check your Cal U e-mail account for important updates throughout the semester/term.

 Students should become acquainted with the graduation requirements noted below for their program of study.
 Students are responsible for meeting all graduation requirements and for submitting all required forms on time.
 Graduation may be delayed if a student's record is incomplete.

 Graduate Requirements and How To Apply

 To graduate from a degree program in the School of Graduate Studies and Research at California University, a student must comply with the following terms as outlined in the graduate school graduation policy: